Kevin Pierre Mott

 I am an Assistant Professor of Finance in the Teaching Stream at the Rotman School of Management, University of Toronto, where I also serve as Director of Teaching Innovation at FinHub: The Financial Innovation Lab.

-I expect to complete my Ph.D. in Financial Economics from Carnegie Mellon University’s Tepper School of Business in 2025.
-My dissertation is entitled ‘Finance-Informed Neural Networks: Deep Learning for Functional Problems in Macroeconomics and Finance.’
+I completed my Ph.D. in Financial Economics from Carnegie Mellon University’s Tepper School of Business in 2025.
+My dissertation was entitled ‘Finance-Informed Neural Networks: Deep Learning for Functional Problems in Macroeconomics and Finance.’

 Teaching